ConorHuh/wfp-lmr-capstone/docs/LOCAL_OFFLINE.md

 `STATIC_TARGETS` tuples include the per-product `scale_factor` and `nodata` values; rebuild parquets; clear the feature-extract cache (see above); re-run features + infer.

-**Inference crashes with `NameError: name 'X_ridge' is not defined`** — this branch's `preprocess.py` already has the fix; if you're seeing it, either you've reverted that file or you're on a different branch.

 **Feature extraction crashes on missing parquet** — a dataset is missing from `DEFAULT_SKIP_COLLECTIONS` in `feature_extract.py:15`.
 Add